 An existing Board Region can be sliced into two separate Board Regions.
 To slice a region (in Board Planning Mode):

 Select the Design » Slice Board Region command (or click the button on the Active Bar).

-Slicing behavior is the same as track (or polygon boundary) placement behavior, there are five corner modes: 45 degree, 45 degree with arc, 90 degree, 90 degree with arc, and Any Angle.
+Slicing behavior is the same as track (or polygon boundary) placement behavior, there are five corner modes.
 Press Shift+Spacebar to cycle through the corner modes and Spacebar to toggle the corner direction.

 Slicing must start and end on an edge or outside of the Board Region.

 When you right-click to end the slicing command the Confirm dialog will appear (as shown below), after clicking Yes the Board Region will be split into two Board Regions.

 Move or reshape the Board Regions as required, and assign a suitable Name and Layer Stack in the Properties panel.